What to expect when you engage Dahlkemper Landscape Architects & Contractors

 You may be interested in landscape management, tree work, or a special project, and the purpose of our first conversation is to define the objectives of the work you are interested in.
 When you make your inquiry, we try to collect as much information as possible about your project so we can put you in contact with the right person for the job.
 If you're not sure quite what you want, that's okay.
 We can assess your issues when we visit your property.

-Depending on your particular needs, a landscape architect, designer, horticulturalist or arborist, will visit your property out to assess the landscape need.
+Depending on your particular needs, a landscape architect, designer, horticulturalist or arborist, will visit your property to assess the landscape need.
 The site visit helps to clarify the objectives of the work, define your landscape wish list, and helps us conduct a site analysis.
-The objectives are critical to define so that we know that we are on track to meet your needs and complete the project the way you envision it.
+It is critical to define the objectives so that we know that we are on track to meet your needs and complete the project the way you envision it.

 Perhaps your objective is simply a better presentation for the front of your house.
 In order to accomplish this, we will put together a program specifically for you that may include things like seasonal color, trees to provide foreground, and a more welcoming walkway or approach to the front door.
 The style of the design may also be part of the program.
 For example, a cottage style garden versus a formal garden, or contemporary versus natural plantings.
 If you are uncertain, our designers have photos of other projects demonstrating different styles of plantings and landscapes that can help you decide what landscape is most appealing to you.